karpathy/llm.c/README.md

 The .bin files are raw byte streams of int32 numbers indicating the token ids with the GPT-2 tokenizer.
 Alternatively you could also tokenize the [TinyStories](https://huggingface.co/datasets/roneneldan/TinyStories) dataset with `prepro_tinystories.py`.

-In principle we'd be ready to the train the model right here.
+In principle we'd be ready to train the model right here.
 However the baseline CPU/fp32 reference code is so inefficient that it's not practical to train these models from scratch yet.
 Instead, we initialize with the GPT-2 weights released by OpenAI and just do finetuning.
 For that, we have to download the GPT-2 weights and save them as a checkpoint we can load in C:

 ```bash
 python train_gpt2.py